pmclawhorn/tiresalesanalytics-git/README.md

 A Python Data Analysis and Forecasting Suite.
 Created by Pierce McLawhorn for an online tire company as part of OM-597: Advanced Analysis in Supply Chain at The University of Alabama.

 ## INTRODUCTION:
 This project is essentially an interactive data manipulation and forecasting tool.
-Using pandas, numpy, and other data manipulation packages, a user is first prompted on how they want to partition the data, from a comprehensive table of all orders processed by SimpleTire.
+Using pandas, numpy, and other data manipulation packages, a user is first prompted on how they want to partition the data, from a comprehensive table of all orders processed by the company.
 For the purposes of this project, the data is sourced from .csv files (totalling ~3.5 million rows), however it may be easily modified to utilize live data, by editing forecast/data_load.py.
 The user is able to partition the data by:

  (1) Brand
  (2) Subtype